Human Rights Watch

-Human Rights Watch (HRW) is a nonprofit watchdog group headquartered in New York City.
+Human Rights Watch (HRW) is an international non-governmental watchdog organization, headquartered in New York City.
+HRW investigates and reports on human rights abuses, pressuring governments to respect human rights, and is active in nearly 100 countries.

 The organization was founded in 1978 as Helsinki Watch, whose purpose was to monitor the Soviet Union's compliance with the 1975 Helsinki Accords.
 Its separate global divisions merged into Human Rights Watch in 1988.

-The group publishes annual reports on the state of human rights in about 100 countries.
+Organizational overview

 History

 Human Rights Watch was co-founded by Robert L. Bernstein, Jeri Laber, and Aryeh Neier as a private American NGO in 1978, under the name Helsinki Watch, to monitor the Soviet Union's compliance with the Helsinki Accords.
-Helsinki Watch adopted a practice of publicly "naming and shaming" abusive governments through media coverage and direct exchanges with policymakers.
-Helsinki Watch says that, by shining the international spotlight on human rights violations in the Soviet Union and its European partners, it contributed to the region's democratic transformations in the late 1980s.

-Americas Watch was founded in 1981 while bloody civil wars engulfed Central America.
-Relying on extensive on-the-ground fact-finding, Americas Watch not only addressed perceived abuses by government forces but also applied international humanitarian law to investigate and expose war crimes by rebel groups.
-In addition to raising concerns in the affected countries, Americas Watch also examined the role played by foreign governments, particularly the United States government, in providing military and political support to abusive regimes.

-Asia Watch (1985), Africa Watch (1988) and Middle East Watch (1989) were added to what was known as "The Watch Committees".
+Asia Watch (1985), Africa Watch (1988), and Middle East Watch (1989) were added to what was known as "The Watch Committees".
 In 1988, these committees united under one umbrella to form Human Rights Watch.

-In April 2021, Human Rights Watch released a report accusing Israel of apartheid and calling on the International Criminal Court to investigate "systematic discrimination" against Palestinians, becoming the first major international rights NGO to do so.
+In April 2021, HRW released a report accusing Israel of apartheid and calling on the International Criminal Court to investigate "systematic discrimination" against Palestinians, becoming the first major international rights NGO to do so.

 In August 2020, the Chinese government sanctioned HRW executive director Kenneth Roth—along with the heads of four other U.S.-based democracy and human rights organizations and six U.S. Republican lawmakers—for supporting the Hong Kong pro-democracy movement in the 2019–20 Hong Kong protests.
 The five organizations' leaders saw the sanctioning, whose details were unspecified, as a tit-for-tat measure in response to the earlier U.S. sanctioning of 11 Hong Kong officials.
-The latter step had in turn been a reaction to the enactment of the Hong Kong National Security Law in June.
+The latter step, in turn, had been a reaction to the enactment of the Hong Kong National Security Law in June.
 In October 2021, The New York Times reported that HRW left Hong Kong as a result of the Chinese sanctions, with the situation in Hong Kong henceforth to be monitored by HRW's China team.
 The decision to leave came amid a wider crackdown on civil society groups in Hong Kong.